-However, one remarks that the non-closure is given by higher $x$-polynomials in $\partial_t$.
-This suggets that the infinite-dimensional enhancement in which the generators $H$, $B_i$, and $K$ are enhanced to the supertranslation generators \beq M_f=f(x^i)\pa_t\,, \eeq do form an algebra.
+However, one remarks that the non-closure is given by higher $x$-polynomials in $\partial_0$.
+This suggests that the infinite-dimensional enhancement in which the generators $P_0$, $B_i$, and $K$ are enhanced to the supertranslation generators \beq M_f=f(x^i)\pa_0\,, \eeq do form an algebra.